glasswalk3r/siebel-crash-report/README.md

 ```

 The core and FDR files might be removed (see the configuration file) right after
-the analysis is complete.
+the data retrieval is completed.

 This script will work on Linux only.
 It is expected that the `gdb` program (to
 extract the core dumps backtrace) and the `iniparse` (available as RPM package
-on RedHat, CentOS and Oracle Enterprise Linux) Python module are installed.
+on RedHat, CentOS and Oracle Enterprise Linux) Python module are installed as
+well.

 The script `crash_monitor` has also an on-line documentation.
 You can check it
 with: